serek4/H4AsyncMQTT/docs/api.md

 H4AMC_ASSIGNED_CLIENTID,// The server just assigned you a clientID H4AMC_NO_AUTHENTICATOR, // The library failed to find an authenticator assigned.
 H4AMC_INVALID_AUTH_METHOD, // The Authenticator packet to send doesn't hold a method.
-H4AMC_SUBID_NOT_FOUND     // Invalid subscription-id which tried to unsubscribe with */
+H4AMC_SUBID_NOT_FOUND,     // Invalid subscription-id which tried to unsubscribe with H4AMC_PROTOCOL_ERROR, // Protocol Error is called internally, disconnecting to the server H4AMC_INCOMPLETE_PACKET,  // An incomplete message is received (Remaining Length is larger than received).
+This happens usually when the server attaches PUSH TCP Flag to all of its packets (each MQTT Segment) to the client, which results in H4AMC receiving a chunk of the message from the TCP, which is an incomplete message!

+*/
 ```